jsoliveir/ch1-docker/microservices/api.core.subscriptions/readme.md

 **in example:**

-> An In-Memory database implementation like this:
+> Given an In-Memory database implementation like this:

 ```csharp
     services.AddDbContext<SubscriptionsDb>(